MattiaCarolo/MIS22-23/README.md

 The scope of this project is to analyze reflex phenomena through the implementation of a multisensory interactive system.
 To achieve this the project must be paired with his physical counterpart.

+## Structure

+The codebase is divided in folders where:

+- Server folder will contain both the FrontEnd and BackEnd of our project.
+- PureData will have inside the various patches that will be used during the execution
+- TeensyCode will have the source code already uploaded to the teensyy
+- Stats will contain all the scripts to analyze the results obtained during all the experiments

 ### Can You run it

 In order to run the project you need: